Enneagram Type Four People are Sensitive and Withdrawn

 Type 4 and Type 1

-• One takes note of grammatical errors and things being out of alignment or less than ideal, often with little or no emotional reaction other than perhaps slight irritation.
+- One notes grammatical errors and things that are out of alignment or less than ideal, often with little or no emotional reaction other than perhaps slight irritation.

-• Fours attend to other people, paying a lot of attention to what interactions are like on an emotional level and how much they feel connected or not to the people around them.
+- Fours attend to other people, paying close attention to their emotional interactions and how much they feel connected to the people around them.

 Type 4 and Type 2

-• Their sensitivity to how others see and feel about them also contributes to both styles being self-critical, as Twos and Fours can judge themselves for not being good enough to earn other people’s love.
+- Their sensitivity to how others see and feel about them also contributes to both styles’ self-criticism, as Twos and Fours can judge themselves for not being good enough to earn other people’s love.

 Type 4 and Type 3